-The current time of year can bring the coldest of weathers and it's important to ensure that your caravan is kept as warm as possible.
-Residential caravan parks offer you the opportunity to stay in a comfy close-knit community, giving you a warm feeling along with a sense of security.
-However, your caravan might not feel the same; the last thing you want is for the inside of your caravan to feel like the arctic circle, you want to remain comfortable, warm and relaxed and there are many ways to make sure that your caravan stays warm this winter.
+Caravan parks offer you the opportunity to stay in a comfy, close-knit community, giving you a warm feeling along with a sense of security.
+However, your caravan might not feel the same; the last thing you want is for the inside of your caravan to feel like the Arctic Circle!
+You want to remain comfortable, warm and relaxed when living in a static caravan in winter, and there are many ways to make sure that your caravan stays warm this winter.

-It might sound as though you would need to remodel but that’s not the case, adding an electric fireplace could warm your entire caravan up in minutes, and quite safely too.
+This suggestion might sound as though you would need to complete a full remodel, but that’s not strictly the case.
+Adding an electric fireplace could warm up your entire caravan in minutes, and quite safely, too.

-Many people imagine themselves in front of a fire during the bitter, cold, winter nights and it can become a reality, even in your caravan.
-Wall mounted electric fireplaces aren’t an expensive option, they can add to your décor, are perfectly easy to fit and they will ensure that you stay warm throughout the cold months ahead.
+Many people imagine themselves sitting in front of a roaring fire during the bitter, cold, winter nights and it can become a reality, even in your caravan.
+Wall-mounted electric fireplaces aren’t an expensive option.
+They can add to your décor, are perfectly easy to fit and they will ensure that you stay warm throughout the cold months ahead.

 If you have no room for a fireplace, you can purchase a free-standing fire or heater.
 They are simple and straightforward to use and can generate sufficient heat to keep the entire caravan warm.

 It can be incredibly easy to warm your caravan up but keeping the hot air in, however, can sometimes prove more difficult.
-During the summer months you could leave the windows and doors open without a care in the world but now that the sun has disappeared for a while, it’s best to keep them shut.
+During the summer months, you could leave the windows and doors open without a care in the world but now that the sun has disappeared for a while, it’s best to keep them closed.

 Keeping your static caravan warm in winter starts with something as simple as ensuring windows and doors remain firmly closed.
 This can help to trap in the warm air, so ensure that all the window and door seals are intact.
 Additionally, draught excluders can make a sensible addition to prevent cold air from whistling in, while also adding a lovely homely touch to your caravan’s décor.